 Reading develops better storytelling

 Reading exposes children to emotive language and helps them make connections to their own experiences.
-As young children begin to understand stories and characters, they can also understand and associate more feelings towards them.
+As young children begin to understand stories and characters, they can also understand and associate more feelings towards them, further developing language skills in the process.

 This will become apparent when they tell their own stories.
 Storytelling with a child is a perfect time for reflection, engagement and connection.
 My daughter and I often talk about what she’s done in her class that day.
 It’s so nice to hear about what she has learnt in her own words and reassuring to see her smiling through her storytelling.